h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 1. **Info**: Information about the diagnostics model including the name of the test dataset, name of the experiment used and the target column used for the experiment
 2. **Scores**: Summary for the values for GINI, MCC, F05, F1, F2, Accuracy, Log loss, AUC and AUCPR in relation to how well the experiment model scored against a “new” dataset

-Note: The new dataset must be the same format and with the same number of columns as the training dataset
+**Note** : The new dataset must be the same format and with the same number of columns as the training dataset

 3. **Metric Plots**: Metrics used to score the experiment model including ROC Curve, Pre-Recall Curve, Cumulative Gains, Lift Chart, Kolmogorov-Smirnov Chart, and Confusion Matrix
 4. **Download Predictions**: Download the diagnostics predictions

-> Note: The scores will be different for the train dataset and the validation dataset used during  the training of the model.
+**Note**: The scores will be different for the train dataset and the validation dataset used during  the training of the model.

 #### Confusion Matrix